JMPerez/jmperez.github.com/_posts/2010-09-18-tutorial-how-to-implement-bigpipe-using-asp-net-mvc-part-1.md

 layout: post
 title: 'Tutorial: Implementing Facebook''s BigPipe Using ASP.Net MVC - Part 1'
 date: 2010-09-18 09:37:07+00:00
-excerpt: First part of the tutorial to implement Facebook's BigPipe using ASP.Net MVC.
+description: First part of the tutorial to implement Facebook's BigPipe using ASP.Net MVC.
 BigPipe improves pages loading time dividing them into regions that are generated on the server concurrently.
 tags: